pedropiloto/node-solid-server/ldp-microservice/README.md

 ### Upgrading from version 4
 To upgrade from version 4 to the current version 5, you need to run a migration script, as explained in the [v5 upgrade notes](https://github.com/solid/node-solid-server/blob/master/CHANGELOG.md#500-upgrade-notes).

 Also, be aware that starting from version 5, third-party apps are untrusted by default.
 To trust a third-party app, before you can log in to it, you first need to go to your profile at https://example.com/profile/card#me (important to include the '#me' there), and then hover over the 'card' header to reveal the context menu.
 From there, select the 'A' symbol to go to your trusted applications pane, where you can whitelist third-party apps before using them.
-See also https://github.com/solid/node-solid-server/issues/1142 about streamlining this UX flow.
+See also https://github.com/ldp-web/node-ldp-web-server/issues/1142 about streamlining this UX flow.

 ### Extra flags (expert)
 The command line tool has the following options

 ```
-$ solid
+$ ldp-web

-  Usage: solid [options] [command]
+  Usage: ldp-web [options] [command]

   Commands:
-    init [options]    create solid server configurations
+    init [options]    create ldp-web server configurations
     start [options]   run the Solid server

   Options: